-A dynasty trust (aka perpetual trust, descendants trust) is a trust that does not have a defined termination date or event, which is only allowable in those states that have eliminated the rule against perpetuities.
+A dynasty trust (aka perpetual trust, descendants trust) is a trust lacking a defined termination date or event, which is only allowable in those states that have eliminated the rule against perpetuities.
 The main benefit to this type the trust is that it avoids estate taxes on succeeding generations.
 When the grantor dies, the assets of the trust will be subject to the estate taxes imposed on the grantor, but because the dynasty trust can last virtually forever, those will be the only estate taxes imposed.
 By contrast, if the grantor simply bequeathed her fortune to her child, who then bequeathed his fortune to his child, etc, then estate taxes will be assessed each time an heir dies.
 If the grantor tried to skip 1 or more generations by, for instance, bequeathing to grandchildren, then the amount transferred may not only be subject to estate taxes, but also to generation-skipping transfer taxes.
 Thus, a dynasty trust is only subject to the estate taxes of the grantor, and generation-skipping transfer taxes are avoided entirely.

 The trust can also be structured to protect both the income and the property from the creditors or divorced spouses of the beneficiaries, or it can also be used to extend the dead hand control of the grantor over a longer time period, conditioning the gift to beneficiaries by whether they follow the grantor's wishes.
 Because a dynasty trust will mostly be distributing income and property to beneficiaries more than 1 generation younger than the grantor, dynasty trusts are sometimes called generation-skipping transfer trusts.

 Although some states still retain the rule against perpetuities, this is generally no problem to the grantor, since the grantor does not have to live in the state to take advantage of its trust rules.
 However, these states generally require that the trust employs at least 1 trustee who is a resident or corporation within the state.